mLucas55/spam-email-classification/README.md

 ![Evaluation Screenshot](./graphs/Evaluation-Metrics.png)

 The model is ~80% accurate and 88% precise on unseen data.
-Loss -, Accuracy -, Precission +
+Loss -, Accuracy -, Precission +.
   - High precision percantage reveals the model is conservative in labeling emails as spam (fewer false positives).
   - When comparing the evaluatation accuracy to training accuracy there is a .0315∆ or 3.1%∆.
 This shows the model could struggle with generalizing.
-    - Increase in loss % during evaluation supports this claim
+    - Increase in loss % during evaluation supports this claim.